floripasat/ttc/README.md

-# FloripaSat TTC: Telemetry, Tracking and Command (TT&amp;C) module of the FloripaSat project
+# FloripaSat TT&amp;C: Telemetry, Tracking and Command Module of the FloripaSat Project

 ## Resources